munichjake/nomina-names/docs/api-documentation.md

 ### Name Generation

-The primary function for generating names and content.
-This is the most flexible and commonly used function.
+The primary function for generating names using the V4 system with packages, catalogs, and recipes.

 #### `generateName(options)`

-Generates a single name or piece of content based on the provided options.
+Generates a single name or multiple names based on the provided options.

 **Parameters:**